beet-software/dorm/dorm_http_database/README.md

 batch endpoints.
 Non-success HTTP responses are represented by `HttpDatabaseException`.

+For a backend-generated identity, declare `DatabaseGeneratedIdSpec` on the model and configure `HttpIdentityLocation.none`.
+The creation endpoint must return a scalar identity or a complete JSON representation.
+Customize that interpretation with `HttpCreationCodec` when the API uses another response shape.

 See [`example/`](example/) for a pure Dart generated-model example and the public documentation for the complete endpoint configuration.